Establishment means:Native (naturalised in part(s) of state)

 Tree 6–20 m high; trunk cylindric or slightly bulbous; bark grey to dark brown, shallowly fissured and tesselated.
 Leaves ovate to lanceolate, 5–12 cm long, 2–8 cm wide, entire or with 1 or 2 lobes to c.
 1 cm long, shiny green above, paler or glaucescent below, glabrous or with a few stellate hairs on the petiole; petioles 2–10 cm long.
 Perianth (= calyx tube) 5(–6)-lobed, 6–12 mm long, outer surface glabrous or sparsely stellate-pubescent, cream or pale green, glandular-pubescent inside, pale green or creamy white and with red-brown speckles; carpels pubescent.
 Follicles 4–7 cm long, rostrate, glabrous outside, on stipes 2–4 cm long; seeds 6–22 per follicle, ovoid, smooth.
 Flowers Oct.–Jan.

 CVU, EGL, EGU, GipP, Gold, HNF, HSF, MuF, MuM, NIS, VAlp, VRiv, VVP, Wim.
-In Victoria occasional in dry woodlands and open-forest in the north and north-east and rain-shadow areas of the east (e.g. Snowy River catchment) where sometimes a dominant in ‘dry’ rainforest communities on and below escarpments, with disjunct occurrences beside the Murray River near Nyah and around the Gippsland Lakes.
-Naturalised at Gunbower Island near Koondrook, where locally common in Eucalyptus camaldulensis woodland.
+In Victoria occasional in dry woodlands and open-forest in the north and north-east and rain-shadow areas of the east (e.g. Snowy River catchment) where sometimes a dominant in ‘dry’ rainforest communities on and below escarpments.
+The origin status of some populations such as at Nyah and near Koondrook beside the Murray River, and the Gippsland Lakes is uncertain.

 |Bioregion||Occurrence status||Establishment means|